-Bringing this together are the procurement and bidding arrangements that govern the commissioning of work.
-These arrangements should reflect best practice developments in supply chain management across the industry.
+Bring this together are the procurement and bidding arrangements that govern the commissioning of work.
+These arrangements should reflect best practice developments in supply chain management across government and industry.

-This is intended as a practitioner’s introduction for professionals seeking to examine the context of supply chain procurement and to deepen any existing knowledge.
+This is intended as a practitioner’s introduction for those of c.
+5-10 years’ industrial experience seeking to examine the context of supply chain procurement and to deepen any existing knowledge.